mkokho/mkokho.github.io/security.md

 ## Detective controls
 Detective controls are an essential part of genernance frameworks.
 They are used to identify a potential thread an incident.

  - Capture and analyze logs
   	- AWS CloudTrail captures activity in AWS
   	- AWS CloiudWatch to collect application-based logging
   	- AWS GuardDuty is a managed threat detection service
   	- AWS Athena to analyze logs stored in S3 buckets
  - Integrate auditing with notifications
  	- AWS Config to detect changes in configured services
  	- AWS SNS to send notifications
  	- AWS Inspector to find known vulnerabilitues and exposures (CVEs)

 ## Infrastructure protection
 Methodologies to ensure that systems and services are protected against unintended and unathorized access and potential vulnerabilities.

  - Protecting network and host-level boundaries
  	- NACL for subnets.
 It is statelss so both inbound and outbound rules need to be defined.
  	- Security groups as statefull firewall for hosts and services.
  	- Try to use non-overlapping IP addresses for the VPC.
  - System Security Configuration and Maintenance
  	- Automate deployment and maintanance to reduce the attach surface
  	- AWS Systems Manager to define, maintain, and query operating system configuration
  	- AWS Systems Manager Patch Manager to patch systems
  	- AWS Inspector to identify vulnerabilities
  - Enforcing Service-Level Protection
  	- S3 has bucket policies that define access levels to buckets/objects
  	- KMS has policies to define administrators and users of the keys
- - other services?

 ## Data protection
  - Data classisfication to create foundation for approriate access levels
  	- balance usability vs access
  	- reduce human access to data
  	- ensure access from trusted network
  	- require access to decryption keys
  	- use dashboards and automated reporting
  - Encryption/tokenization
 	- protecting data at rest
 	- protecting data in transit
 	- Backups/replication/recovery
  - to protect against deletion or destruction

 ## Incident response